TRENT-OS/trentos/README.md

 ### Build options

-#### Disable static code analysis
+#### Enable static code analysis

-The docker container is missing "clang-tidy".
-So you will get the error message "Error running 'clang-tidy': No such file or directory" and the build fails.
-To fix this, within the docker container, go to the folder "build-<target>" and run "ccmake ../src".
-Find the option "ENABLE_LINT" and set it to "OFF".
-Press "g" to re-generate the configuration and exit.
-Then run the build again.
-This can also be done directly with the command:
+To build with enabled static code analysis (cppcheck, clang-tidy) the CMake flag "ENABLE_LINT" has to be set.

-    ./build.sh all -DENABLE_LINT=OFF
+    ./build.sh all -D ENABLE_LINT=ON

 #### Build all supported tests